Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 AdvertisementADVERTISEMENT

-The Pisces lunar eclipse on September 7 brings recognition or closure to an endeavor related to travel, higher education or mentorship.
+The Pisces lunar eclipse on 7th September brings recognition or closure to an endeavour related to travel, higher education or mentorship.
 If you’ve been working on a major creative or educational project, this could be the time it garners attention.
-By the Virgo solar eclipse on September 21, you’ll have an opportunity to refine your messaging and solidify your role as a thought leader in your field.
+By the Virgo solar eclipse on 21st September, you’ll have an opportunity to refine your messaging and solidify your role as a thought leader in your field.

 Leo Sun & Rising: